sushantkumar23/microlm/README.md

 This repository contains a PyTorch implementation of the MicroLM model.
 Improvement over the original nanogpt implementation by Andrej Karpathy are as follows:

 - [x] Rotary embeddings: Using rotary embeddings instead of learned embeddings for positional encoding
-- [x] QK normalization: Normalizing the QK matrices instead of using the default implementation
+- [x] RMS normalization: Using RMS normalization instead of LayerNorm
+- [x] Coordinate descent tuning: Using coordinate descent tuning when updating the model weights
-- [ ] Flex Attention: Using Flex Attention instead of Flash Attention
+- [x] Bfloat16 precision: Using bfloat16 precision instead of fp16

 ## Setup